RobertGogol/BLTouch-Ender3-firmware-for-DUMMMIES/README.md

 - Ender will start lower Z-Axis (hot end will stard move down)
 - BLTouch will turn on small blue led instead of red glow, and deploy sensing probe down

 NOW STOP IT WITH YOUR FIGER TOUCHING BLTOUCH SENSING PROBE FROM THE BOTTOM

+(If it doesn't stop - TURN OFF printer as fast as you can - don't try next time!
+It means something is wrong - maybe wiring, maybe firmware is not suitable for your hardware configuraiotn - who knows?
+Restore your hardware as it was before, and install original firmware for SKR MINI E3 v1.2 aviable on Github un Manufacturer's repo)

 - Z-axis should stop, and BLTouch will do precise measurement by moving Z-axis up about 10mm and start to travel down again - then